Skip to main content

 Defining Variables

 A PLC publishes metadata about all available variables as JSON payloads of type VariableMeta with retained messages on the topics plc/<PLC-ID>/variable/meta/<Variable-ID>.
-The HELIO Appserver detects the existence of the variables based on these retained messages.
+The HELIO Backend detects the existence of the variables based on these retained messages.
 Variable-ID is an internal identifier of the variables, optionally with slashes (/).

 Example 1 (Topic plc/plc1/variable/meta/test/gauge):